getsentry/sentry-native/README.md

 System-wide installation of the resulting sentry library is also possible via CMake.

 Depending on the platform and backend, the prerequisites to building differ.
 You will always need CMake to actually build the code.
 Additionally, when using crashpad, `zlib` is required.
 On Linux and macOS `curl` is a prerequisite.
+For more details, check out  the [contribution guide](./CONTRIBUTING.md).

 Building the Crashpad Backend [requires a `C++20` compatible compiler](https://github.com/getsentry/sentry-native/issues/1041).